 - What Is Pelvic Girdle Pain (PGP)?

-- Types Of Pain You Can Feel With Pelvic Girdle Pain
+- Types of Pain You Can Feel With PGP

 Pelvic girdle pain (PGP) during pregnancy is not uncommon.
 If you are pregnant, this is something you must know about.
 PGP can begin as early as the first trimester or as late as just a few days before delivery.